Skip to main content

 When does the Dutch Franchise Act apply?

 The Dutch Franchise Act applies if the franchisee is established in the Netherlands.
 The Dutch Franchise Act aims to protect the legal position of the franchisee.
 It is not possible to contractually deviate from the Dutch Franchise Act to the detriment of a franchisee.
-A contractual choice of foreign law, can't circumvent the protection of the act.
+A contractual choice of foreign law, cannot circumvent the protection of the act.
 The Dutch Franchise Act also applies to franchise agreements to which Dutch law applies and which are closed with franchisees outside of the Netherlands.
 However, in a contract with a franchisee outside the Netherlands one can exclude the statutory regime.

 What are the obligations under the Dutch Franchise Act?